penguinite/yangtze/README.md

 # Yangtze

-A CMS built on top of a MastoAPI-compatible server (such as Mastodon, Pleroma or [Pothole](https://github.com/penguinite/pothole.git))
+A low-level CMS built on top of a MastoAPI-compatible server (such as Mastodon, Pleroma or [Pothole](https://github.com/penguinite/pothole.git))

 PS: *I made this thing entirely for myself, so, some things are poorly documented and you probably shouldn't use this as a real CMS.
 Open a bug report if you really want me to fix this mess so you can use this as well, just know that I might be busy with more important things.*

+This source tree has no theme and it is expected that you will configure it on your own.
+For my own personal sites and whatnot, I use a different branch which has my custom theme.

 ## Why?